ktor-doc-jp/ktor-doc-jp/quickstart/guides/2api.md

 ## Simple routing

-First of all, we are going to use the routing feature.
-This feature is part of the Ktor's core, so you won't need to include any additional artifact.
+First of all, we are going to use the [routing feature](/servers/features/routing.html).
+This feature is part of the Ktor's core, so you won't need to include any additional artifacts.

-This feature is installed automatically when using the `routing { }` block.
+This feature is installed automatically when using the `routing { }` DSL block.

-Let's start creating a simple GET route that responds with 'OK':
+Let's start creating a simple GET route that responds with `OK` by using the `get` method available inside the `routing` block:

 ```kotlin
 fun Application.module() {